Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 #### Possible improvements for High5 PDOK
 The following improvements could still be made after the high5 session:

-1. implementation of ETRS89 as CRS
+1. implementation of ETRS89 as CRS,
-2. adding the INSPIRE ID
+2. adding the INSPIRE ID,
-3. give a result for https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/queryables?f=html to show all attributes and make it possible to filter on their values
+3. give a result for https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/queryables?f=html to show all attributes and make it possible to filter on their values,
-4. implement filters other than bbox and items
+4. implement filters other than bbox and items,
-5. metadata of the service and link to the service in the metadata of the dataset
+5. metadata of the service and link to the service in the metadata of the dataset.

 ### Resulting findings Geonovum testbed for OGC-API-Features